Kubernetes Course Labs

 kubectl apply -f labs/deployments/specs/deployments/whoami-v2.yaml

-Try the app again - you'll see a smaller output and if you repeat your requests are load-balanced.
+You'll see new Pods created, and when they're running the old Pods are terminated.
+Try the app again - you'll see a smaller output and if you repeat your requests are load-balanced:

 Deployments store previous specifications in the Kubernetes database, and you can easily rollback if your release is broken: